stas-prokopiev/local_simple_database/README.rst

 2) class_local_dict_database
 --------------------------------------------------------------------------------------------------

-This class was built to handle (saving-retrieving) dictionary of data from a file.
+This class was built to handle (saving-retrieving) dictionary with data from a file.

-Work with such database-s is a little different from *class_local_simple_database* so it was necessary to put it in a separate class
+Work with such database-s is a little different from **class_local_simple_database** so it was necessary to put it in a separate class

 Initialization of databases handler
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^